yangyou95/POMDP_PBVI_solver/README.md

 ## Modify the planning parameters
 You can change the global iteration max number, improving iteration max number, err and max belief points number setting in the solver program.
 This wil be soon changed to give parameters when execute the program.

-## Current Problem Setting
+## Current Parser
-Currently, only Tiger Problem is implemented with cpp, so when you launch the program, you will see the output alpha-vectors of the Tiger Problem.
+Right now the parser is able to parser .pomdp(.POMDP) files.
+There is a detailed explaination for this format http://www.pomdp.org/code/pomdp-file-spec.html .

+You can also create POMDPs in Cpp codes, in the Problem folder, an example TigerProblem cpp file is provided.

-## Create New Problems
+### Create New Problems in Cpp

-Currently the POMDP problem is defined by cpp.
-To create a new problem, you need to extend the Model interface (Include/PomdpInterface.h).
+To create a new problem in C++, you need to extend the Model interface (Include/PomdpInterface.h).
 The following functions are needed to be customized:

 * int GetSizeOfS();
 * int GetSizeOfA();